 I thoroughly enjoyed the book.
 While I initially expected a typical disappearance plot, it was anything but.
 The suspense was expertly crafted, slowly creeping up on the reader.
 The author skillfully builds tension and atmosphere throughout the book.
 The ending was intense, keeping me on the edge of my seat, and the epilogue managed to shock me, despite suspecting some plot twists.

-mostly character-driven, focusing more on the traits and emotions of the characters.
+The story is mostly character-driven, focusing more on the traits and emotions of the characters.
 I found Stella likable to a certain extent.
 There is enough action that the reader is immediately drawn into the story with further details of past events dropped like breadcrumbs along the way.
 As I felt that some characters got away too easily with their actions, I rate the book 4 out of 5 stars.
 Nonetheless, I loved the book and highly recommend it to fans of slow-burn psychological thrillers with a bite.

-Thank you NetGalley and (publisher) for the opportunity to read this arc.
-All opinions are my own.
+* Thank you NetGalley and (publisher) for the

 * For more info about the book: "The Honeymoon" by Shalini Boland